drewsilcock/blog-ng/src/blog/2014-11-4-jekyll-katex-block.md

 So how does this Jekyll plugin fit in?

-Well,{% comment %}as I explain in a [future post](http://drewsilcock.co.uk/jekyll-css-compressor),{% endcomment %} there are three types of Jekyll plugins:
+Well, there are three types of Jekyll plugins:

 1. **Generators**
 2. **Converters**